alpha-b0t/.github/profile/README.md

 ### Cutting-Edge Technology

-At Yellow Moon Capital Research, we believe that technology is the key to unlocking investment success.
+At Electric Moon Trading Company, we believe that technology is the key to unlocking investment success.
 We leverage the best software and technology available to support our strategies, enabling us to stay ahead of the curve and deliver exceptional results.

 ## Getting Started

-If you're interested in exploring the world of income and growth with Yellow Moon Capital Research, here's how you can get started:
+If you're interested in exploring the world of income and growth with Electric Moon Trading Company, here's how you can get started:

 1. **Explore our repositories**: Browse through our Github repositories to gain insights into our quantitative strategies, algorithmic trading techniques, and innovative solutions.